MicrosoftDocs/powerbi-docs/powerbi-docs/sample-opportunity-analysis.md

 ## Overview of the Opportunity Analysis sample
 The **Opportunity Analysis Sample** contains a dashboard (and associated report) for a software company that has 2 sales channels: *direct* and *partner*.
 The Sales Manager created this dashboard to track opportunities and revenue by region, deal size, and channel.

-The Sales Manager relies on 2 measures of revenue:
+The Sales Manager relies on two measures of revenue:

 * **Revenue** – this is a salesperson’s estimate of what he believes the revenue will be.
 * **Factored Revenue** – this is calculated as Revenue X Probability% and is generally accepted as being a more-accurate predictor of actual sales revenue.
 Probability is determined by the deal’s current ***Sales Stage***.